segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 **🚧 Coming Soon:** In the future, we plan to support multiple settings and additional settings types so you can further parameterize your function:

 - Configuration and dynamic mappings for user-configurable flow control in your function.
-This will allow developers to empower business stakeholders to configure their custom destinations on a per-source basis.
+This will allow developers to empower business stakeholders to configure their Destination Functions on a per-source basis.

 - Additional secrets.
 This is for use cases like client credentials authentication models, or for when calling multiple external APIs, for example in enrichment workflows or when looking up stored user traits and identifiers by any `externalId` from Segment's Personas [Profile API](/docs/personas/profile-api).